carbon-language/carbon-lang/docs/designs/language-design-overview.md

 desired type.
 The return type can be completely omitted in the case of functions which do not return a value.

-Calling functions requires a new expression: `Sum(1, 2)` for example.
+Calling functions involves a new form of expression: `Sum(1, 2)` for example.
 The first part, `Sum`, is an expression referring to the name of the function.
 The second part, `(1, 2)` is a parenthesized list of arguments to the function.
-The juxtaposition of one expression with parentheses forms the core of call expression, similar to a unary postfix operator.
+The juxtaposition of one expression with parentheses forms the core of call expression, similar to a postfix operator.

 ### Blocks and statements